RRIL97/InstagramPhotoDownloader/README.md

 Instagram Photo Downloader (Java)

 This tool allows you to download all the photos of any user on Instagram that you choose.
-(Those users who have open profiles for visitors)
+(Those users must have open profiles for visitors)

 It has 2 main functions